The Ministry warmly welcomes you to the Chaplaincy pages of our website.

-At St Andrew’s, we understand that young Australians today, living in a ‘postmodern world’, will not simply ‘believe’ just because they are told to, and definitely not just because it is an Anglican College that they attend.
+At St Andrew’s, we understand that young Australians today, living in a ‘postmodern world’, will not simply ‘believe’ just because they are told to, and definitely not just because they attend an Anglican College.
 We expect that students will have questions, and those questions deserve answers.
 For if students find sensible answers to their questions, they may in fact end up discovering a secure framework, established in truth, from which to form a trusting faith in God and a realistic ‘worldview’ that is beneficial to them as they travel this amazing journey of life.

 We encourage students to question and think, to continually be aware of the competing and changing theories in the academic world, and to also respectfully understand the evidence that seems to support these differing ideas.
 We also encourage students to identify, distinguish and understand the difference between speculation, revelation and observational evidence.